harrowm/cpm68k-bootstrap/README.md

 # cpm68k for the rosco_m68k single board computer

 The repository implements cpm68k on a rosco_m68k single board computer.
-Features include upto 16 virtual drives on the SD Card named CPMDRIVE<letter>.IMG where letter is in the range A to P.  If less than 16 drives are used, a small Ram disk is also mounted.
+Features include upto 16 virtual drives on the SD Card named CPMDRIVE<letter>.IMG where letter is in the range A to P.  If less than 16 drives are used, a small RAM disk is also mounted.

 The Makefile curates a set of standard disk images that can be used.
 These include:
 - a C compiler